architolk/architolk.github.io/_pages/the-internet/switching.md

 # High side switching (dual power rail - P-Channel mosfet)
 When the power rail of the load has a higher voltage than the power rail of the controller, we need to use a combination of a NPN/N-channel transistor and a PNP/P-channel transistor.
 The PNP/P-channel transistor will do the high side switching, the NPN/N-channel transistor will actually switch the switch.

-{% include svgfix file="/assets/images/the-internet/switch-npn-pmos.svg" width="700px" %}
+{% include svgfix file="/assets/images/the-internet/switch-npn-pmos15.svg" width="700px" %}

 This circuit is the combination of the two circuits above.
 The calculations are pretty much the same.
 We could have a larger \\(R_g\\), as the current at the gate is now depends on the maximum current for the BJT transistor (around 100 mA) and not the controller itself.

-The typical maximum for \\V_{gs}\\ is ±20V.
+The typical maximum for \\(V_{gs}\\) is ±20V.
 A typical value for switching the mosfet is 10V.
 So we need to change our circuit a bit.
 We need to make the two resistors at the gate of the mosfet part of a resistor divider.
 The pull-up resistor will still work the same when the NPN transistor is off.
-But when the NPN transistor is on, the resistor divider will make sure that the gate is not pulled to ground (making \\V_{gs}\\ too large), but to a voltage set by the resistor divider.
+But when the NPN transistor is on, the resistor divider will make sure that the gate is not pulled to ground (making \\(V_{gs}\\) too large), but to a voltage set by the resistor divider.

+{% include svgfix file="/assets/images/the-internet/switch-npn-pmos24.svg" width="700px" %}

 # High side switching (dual power rail - PNP transistor)
 Another option is to use a PNP transistor instead of the mosfet.